prooftechnique/theodolite/docs/src/main/mdoc/folds/additional-functionality-of-folds.md

 IndexedTraversal[I, S, T, A, B]
 ```

-Some of the methods of optics in `proptics` requires an implicit instance of types defined in `Cats` library, like
+Some of the methods of optics in `theodolite` requires an implicit instance of types defined in `Cats` library, like
 `foldMap` which takes an implicit instance of `Monoid[R]`

 ```scala